 Macromolecules in stains are mainly composed of proteins, lipids, and polysaccharides.
 The laundry detergents in daily life contain enzymes that include protease that can breaks down proteins, lipase that can breaks down lipids, and amylase and cellulase that can break down sugar stains and small fuzz balls on clothes.
 Because lipase, amylase, and cellulase can easily cause ink removal and degradation of the fibrous structure of paper, enzymes for cleaning paper artifacts will be selected from proteases.

-Protease in microbial detergents is screened by evaluating the content and composition of amino acids in mold paper mockup samples.
-Extract 1g of mold paper mockup samples, add 5ml of 6mol/L HCl, then add 3-4 drops of octanol, perform a vacuum in an ice bath, and place it at 105°C for 24 hours.
+Protease in microbial detergents is screened by evaluating the content and composition of amino acids in mold-stained paper mockup samples.
+Extract 1g of mold-stained paper mockup samples, add 5ml of 6mol/L HCl, then add 3-4 drops of octanol, perform a vacuum in an ice bath, and place it at 105°C for 24 hours.
 Cool the sample to room temperature and transfer it to a volumetric flask.
 Neutralize the hydrolysate with a 6 mol/L NaOH solution, fix the volume with 0.02 mol/L HCl, and then filter and measure.
-The standard feed volume for both the amino acid mixture and the mold paper mockup sample are 50uL.
+The standard feed volume for both the amino acid mixture and the mold-stainedpaper mockup sample are 50uL.
 Based on the retention time of standard components, establish the upper and lower time limits for each amino acid peak, and then measure the sample.
 Compare and characterize the retention times of component peaks in standard reference samples and actual samples, and automatically calculate the area of component peaks in standard samples.
 The content of each amino acid component in the sample is calculated using the absolute standard curve method.